radioActivePiyush/Efficient-CMOS-Bandgap-Reference-Circuit/README.md

 &emsp;The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above designed circuit.

 # Circuit Implementation and Simulations
-*Few considerations for common to all schematic designs below*
+*Few considerations common to all schematic designs below*
 * For all designs PTAT currents **Ix** (labeled in schematics and figures above) were designed to be around **3u A**.
 * all mosfets use are of minimum dimensions.
 Although for real implementation dimensions can be increased to improve matching keeping W/L ratios same.
 *  PNP BJT bipolar devices are used for generation of PTAT currents.